jxxcarlson/arith/README.md

-An Elm implmentatio for the little language "arith"
+An Elm implmentation for the little language "arith" described in Benjamin Pierce's book *Types and Programming Languages,* Chapter 3.